+0 Otner:
-🗹 School policies enforce physical distancing (students maintain distance of 6 feet) in locker rooms.
-Policies must include:

-- Offering access to locker rooms only when staff supervision is possible Staggering locker $\cap$ room access. - Creating alternative options for storage of student clothing, books, and other items.
-0

-V/ Measures are in place to maintain physical distancing during school meals.
-These must include (check all that apply):
+- Any gym class activities are offered outdoors and are selected to permit physical distancing; contact sports are not permitted. - □ School policies enforce physical distancing (students maintain distance of 6 feet) in locker rooms.
+Policies must include: - Offering access to locker rooms only when staff supervision is possible Staggering locker room access. - Creating alternative options for storage of student clothing, books, and otheritems. - Measures are in place to maintain physical distancing during school meals.
+These must include (check all that apply): - Meals are eaten in classrooms or outdoors, without any mingling of cohorts from different classrooms.

-- Meals are eaten in classrooms or outdoors, without any mingling of cohorts from different classrooms. - If students line up to pick up food, tape or other markings are used to assure a 6-foot distance 0 between any two students. - Staff are deployed during meals to maintain physical distancing and prevent any mixing of 0 students from different cohorts. - If meals take place in a cafeteria, mealtimes are staggered to only allow one cohort at a time in $\cap$ the cafeteria. - If meals take place in a cafeteria, space between all tables/chairs has been increased to 0 support 6 feet of physical distancing.
-Barriers between tables and/or chairs may be used as an alternative when 6 feet of distancing is not possible.

-V Food preparation and service operations have been redesigned, where possible, to achieve physical distancing between employees.
-For example, kitchen and other back of house floors are marked to reinforce physical distancing requirements.

-Measures are in place to permit physical distancing in school areas used for student support services.

-- Ø Student support staff, including school employees (nurses, guidance counselors, therapists, etc.) and employees of adjunct support programs (clinicians, health educators, etc.) have been instructed to maintain a physical distance of at least 6 feet to the extent feasible while engaging in student support activities. - Furniture and equipment in school areas used for student support services are arranged to promote a 6-foot distance between any two students and/or between students and staff. - Where feasible and appropriate, therapeutic and support activities are conducted virtually. - Sharing of equipment and supplies is avoided where possible.
+- Staff are deployed during meals to maintain physical distancing and prevent any mixing of students from different cohorts. - If meals take place in a cafeteria, mealtimes are staggered to only allow one cohort at a time in the cafeteria. - of If meals take place in a cafeteria, space between all tables/chairs has been increased to support 6 feet of physical distancing.
+Barriers between tables and/or chairs may be used as an alternative when 6 feet of distancing is not possible. - ☐ Food preparation and service operations have been redesigned, where possible, to achieve physical distancing between employees.
+For example, kitchen and other back of house floors are marked to reinforce physical distancing requirements. - Measures are in place to permit physical distancing in school areas used for student support services. - Student support staff, including school employees (nurses, guidance counselors, therapists, etc.) and employees of adjunct support programs (clinicians, health educators, etc.) have been instructed to maintain a physical distance of at least 6 feet to the extent feasible while engaging in student support activities. - Furniture and equipment in school areas used for student support services are arranged to promote a 6-foot distance between any two students and/or between students and staff. - Where feasible and appropriate, therapeutic and support activities are conducted virtually. - o Sharing of equipment and supplies is avoided where possible.
 Should equipment need to be shared, it must be sanitized before and after each use by a different student and/or employee

-- Staff offering student support services are provided with appropriate Personal Protective Equipment (PPE) per Cal OSHA requirements. - Measures are in place to permit physical distancing in administrative areas of the school. - Signage alerts visitors to the need to maintain a 6-foot distance from school office personnel. - ✓ Tape or other markings are used to define a 6-foot radius around reception desks or counters. - Workstations of administrative personnel have been arranged to permit 6 feet between individuals sharing a space or between office personnel and students or other staff required to visit the space.
+- Staff offering student support services are provided with appropriate Personal Protective Equipment (PPE) per Cal OSHA requirements. - Measures are in place to permit physical distancing in administrative areas of the school. - Signage alerts visitors to the need to maintain a 6-foot distance from school office personnel. - Tape or other markings are used to define a 6-foot radius around reception desks or counters. - Workstations of administrative personnel have been arranged to permit 6 feet between individuals sharing a space or between office personnel and students or other staff required to visit the space.